Infernia829/CTF-Util/README.md

  3. There is a built in donate cooldown timer that displayers on the right of your screen.
 Upon donating it counts down to when you can next donate.

  4. More features planned.

+ Please send me ideas for changes/features on discord: FlamingRCCars#3212